appsemble/appsemble/packages/studio/pages/docs/02-guides/resources.md

 get leaked.

 When making reservations, however, it is still helpful to know which tables are already reserved.
 To accomplish this, views can be used.
-A view has a set of roles, as well as a [remapper](../04-remappers/) that’s used to transform the output.
+A view has a [remapper](../04-remappers/) that’s used to transform the output.

 In this case only the resource ID, table name and the creation date should be included.
 The `object.from` remapper is suitable for this: